Dear diary – I’m back. Let’s get into it.

 I’ve gone dining a few times…

-I attended my 3rd dining night this month and it was a bencher nights.
+I attended my 3rd dining night this month and it was a Bencher night.
 I want to attend a mixture of different dining nights that includes bencher nights, ordinary dining nights and student only nights – to get a full, well rounded and broad experience overall.

 It made me feel confident and empowered to progress with the course.
 And to remember to be open to learning, to new opportunities and new challenges.
 Ultimately that is what’s going to make you.. you and enrich your experience as a Barrister and also your practise.